 - School rules are displayed in each class and are discussed at the beginning of each term.
 Each class discuss and agrees what they look like and how they fit in their classroom. - Rewards are given to draw emphasis to positive behaviour and expectations.
-These are through 'class points' points which turn into house points.
-These points are displayed prominently and there are rewards for very specific actions such as 'good organisation' and demonstrating examples of our school values as well as good work.
-Weekly and termly certificates are given out for displaying the school values and good attendance.
+House points are displayed prominently and there are rewards for very specific actions such as 'good organisation' and demonstrating examples of our school values as well as good work.
+Weekly and termly certificates are given out for displaying our Christian values and good attendance.
 Classes with 100% attendance for the week get a 'non-school uniform' day, while children are also rewarded for making noticeable improvements with their attendance. - Weekly class circle times/PSHE are opportunities for the class to bond, have fun and play social skills games, which reinforce good behaviour.
-Also, during this time children can discuss any things that bother them including conflict with their peers and resolutions/agreements are sought at this time.
-Children also have access to 'Calm Corners' to reflect on their emotions/behaviour. - Lunchtime Nurture Group is run for children who may be struggling with their playground behaviour, who find friendship groups difficult or the playground too hectic.
+Also, during this time children can discuss any things that bother them including conflict with their peers and resolutions/agreements are sought at this time. - Children also have access to 'Calm Corners' to reflect on their emotions/behaviour. - Lunchtime Nurture Group is run for children who may be struggling with their playground behaviour, who find friendship groups difficult or the playground too hectic.
 Social skills games and activities address the issues that they may be facing and the aim is to re-integrate them into the playground. - Restorative Approaches are used during sanctions.
-A 'restorative meeting' sheet is used, partly as a record, but also as a prompt for them to reflect on their choices and plan future steps.
-This is discussed with an adult and the adult will record the child's thoughts.
+A 'restorative meeting' sheet may be used, partly as a record, but also as a prompt for them to reflect on their choices and plan future steps.
+This is discussed with an adult.